 -

 Retail Expansion: Well-known brands often license their name to products that are sold in regions where they might not have a direct presence, allowing them to tap into new markets and demographics.
 Additionally, brands may license rights to other manufacturers to make merchandise that is a different product type or category than their core business.
-For example, a designer jean company may make a brand licensing deal with a handbag manufacturer to create a line of handbags or accessories for their brand.
+For example, True Religion Jeans made a brand licensing deal with a handbag manufacturer Concept One Accessories to create designer handbags and accessories for their True Religion.

 -